quasarframework/quasar/docs/src/pages/quasar-cli-webpack/upgrade-guide.md

 Some of the changes, like moving the background script from `/js/background.js` directly to the root folder, were required by external factors in order for future-proofing the extension structure.

 ::: tip
-**Temporarily**, until this version of @quasar/app-webpack gets out of beta status, it would be a good idea to check the Quasar CLI with Vite docs on BEX since they will now mostly match.
+**Temporarily**, until this version of @quasar/app-webpack gets out of beta status, it would be a good idea to check the Quasar CLI with Webpack docs on BEX since they will now mostly match.
 :::

 Click on the blocks below to expand and see the old and the new folder structure: